Remove invalid or incorrect data

 3. Click Delete.

-1. From the status filter drop-down, select Deleted.
-This will limit your view to deleted events.
+1. From the status filter drop-down, select Deleted to see your deleted events or properties.

-2. Find the items you want to undelete and click the checkboxes next to their names.
+2. Find the items you want to restore and click the checkboxes next to their names.

 Delete an entire user

-You may want to delete a user entirely.
-You can do so with the User Privacy API.
-This API lets you delete a user, their events, and any associated data, and will help you keep compliant with data laws and regulations.
+To delete a user entirely, use the User Privacy API.
+This API lets you delete a user, their events, and any associated data, and helps you keep compliant with data laws and regulations.

 Was this page helpful?